 - allowing them time during working hours for rehabilitation or treatment

 - allocating some duties to another person

 - acquiring or modifying premises, equipment, instructions or manuals

 - providing readers or supervision

 Claims against employers for discrimination

 Applications can be made to an Employment Tribunal from someone who was not selected for an initial interview, for a final short-list or offered the job, and who believes it was because of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, trade union membership or lack of such membership.
 The application must be made within three months of the alleged discrimination and the Tribunal will take into account reasonable inferences from the actual employment practices of the employer as well as from the particular facts of the individual case.

 How we can help

-If you are an employer in the Tunbridge Wells area we will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Raymond Benn & Co.
+We will be more than happy to provide you with assistance or any additional information required on recruitment procedures so please do contact us at Raymond Benn & Co.